QuarkNerd/blog/croberts/_posts/2018-02-19--19-02-2018-why-women-make-great-testers.md

   critical and sometimes overlooked aspects to being a great tester.
 This article will explore why and how these predispositions are necessary attributes to excelling in the field of testing.
-tags: 'Tester, Women in Tech, Testing, Women Testers'
+tags: 'Tester, Women in Tech, Testing'
 ---
 ## A New Post